 - Return your player marker to the start of the trail.

 During the cleanup phase, draw until you have 4 cards in hand (potentially more if you've removed the discs to increase your hand size).
 You must keep any cards that were left in your hand, including objective cards (objective cards can be played to the table at any time during your turn, but such objectives cards must be satisfied at the end of the game, otherwise they will impose a victory point penalty).

 End game is triggered when a player places a worker tile onto the last space of the job market, moving the job market token off the bottom of the market.
 They finish their turn, and each other player has a last turn.

 - 1 VP per 5 dollars

-- VP next to train stations with disks on
+- VP next to train stations where you have a disc.

 - VP from hazard tiles